 Last longer than traditional nail varnish – Varnish easy to chip

-Looks just as good as a salon finish – High gloss finish
+Looks just as good as a salon finish – A high-gloss finish

 3D embellishments now available – Not available when I started this review